 Despite packing a huge punch when it comes to waterproofing and insulation, the Columbia Heavenly long hooded jacket is surprisingly lightweight.
 Plus, the cuffs and thumbholes work wonders at maxing out on the dry vibes, too.

-Best for: Women seeking a long, hooded raincoat which does to heavy raindrops what an armoured car does to bullets: keeps them safely away.
+Best for: Women seeking a long, hooded raincoat which does to heavy raindrops what an armored car does to bullets: keeps them safely away.

 Abollria Outdoor Rain Jacket: Best budget women’s raincoat